980 East Academy Street

 Scotland Run Park/Wilson Lake SITE MAPGloucester County Bike Trail Map

 Scotland Run Park, is the largest of the county parks, spanning over 1000 acres.
-Eighty acre Wilson Lake offers passive recreation opportunities including fishing, boating, and nature observation.
+Eighty acre Wilson Lake offers passive recreation opportunities including fishing, boating and nature observation.
 There is also a handicapped accessible fishing pier in the boat launch area.
-The nature center offers a variety of environmental education programs for all ages.
-Walking trails are located behind the nature center and also on the lake-side of the park.
-The playground and picnic areas are across the street from the nature center.
+The Nature Center offers a variety of environmental education programs for all ages.
+The Nature Center also features live animals such as snakes, aquatic ecosystems, frogs and more.
+Walking trails are located behind the Nature Center and also on the lake-side of the park.
+The playground and picnic areas are across the street from the Nature Center.

 Dr. Daniel Duran